-At Lucideon, we specialize in surface, near surface and interface analysis.
+Lucideon specialises in surface, near surface, and interface analysis.

-Surface analysis techniques provide a powerful testing and characterization service for many applications and industries.
-The surfaces of products play a significant role in product behavior and interaction, and features on a microscopic level can often provide insight into what those properties are, and how they work.
-At Lucideon we apply surface analysis techniques to help understand how materials, surfaces and coatings affect performance.
+Surface analysis techniques provide a powerful testing and characterisation service for many applications and industries.
+The surfaces of products play a significant role in product behaviour and interaction and features on a microscopic level can often provide insight into what those properties are, and how they work.
+We apply surface analysis techniques to help understand how materials, surfaces, and coatings affect performance.

-Our world-leading surface science facilities allow characterization of elements and their isotopes, chemical groups, polymers and surface additives.
-Surface analysis techniques allow us to measure elemental and molecular chemistry of all elements from H to U in the ppm – ppb range, and perform materials characterization on any material, including drugs.
+Our world-leading surface science facilities allow characterisation of elements and their isotopes, chemical groups, polymers, and surface additives.
+Surface analysis techniques allow us to measure elemental and molecular chemistry of all elements from H to U in the ppm - ppb range, and perform materials characterisation on any material, including drugs.

-Surfaces can be analyzed to identify the presence of dopants, process contaminants, impurities and surface treatments to depths of tens of microns.
-Depth analysis allows characterization of layer structures, buried features and surface treatments.
+Surfaces can be analysed to identify the presence of dopants, process contaminants, impurities, and surface treatments to depths of tens of microns.
+Depth analysis allows characterisation of layer structures, buried features, and surface treatments.
 Multi-element depth profiling can be performed to depths from nm to tens of µm.

-The video clip below depicts the 3D visualization of a human hair surface, by White Light Interferometry, measuring the surface topography and roughness after shampoo-conditioner treatments.
+The video clip below depicts the 3D visualisation of a human hair surface, by white light interferometry, measuring the surface topography and roughness after shampoo-conditioner treatments.

 - XPS (X-ray Photoelectron Spectroscopy)